ZcashFoundation/zebra/book/src/user/shielded-scan.md

 Some of the output will be markers the scanner uses to keep track of progress, however, some of them will be transactions found.

 To lean more about how to filter the database please refer to [RocksDB Administration and Data Access Tool](https://github.com/facebook/rocksdb/wiki/Administration-and-Data-Access-Tool)

-Querying results this way requires a certain level of expertise.

-## Quering results with the `scanning-results-reader` utility.

-Another easier way to read the results of found transactions and more is to use the utility tool named `scanning-results-reader`.
-Please read the [tool description](https://github.com/ZcashFoundation/zebra/tree/main/zebra-utils#scanning-results-reader) to learn how to use it.
-Instructions are straightforward.